bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/cancer/bioinformatics_for_cancer_genomics_2016.md

 * These instructions will **ONLY** be relevant in class, as the Cloud will not be accessible from home in advance of the class.

 * We have set up 30 instances on the Amazon cloud - one for each student.
 In order to log in to your instance, you will need a security certificate.
-If you plan on using Linux or Mac OS X, please download this **link certificate here**.
-Otherwise if you plan on using Windows (with Putty and Winscp), please download this **link certificate here**.
+If you plan on using Linux or Mac OS X, please download [this certificate](http://cbwmain.dyndns.info/private/CBWCG.pem).
+Otherwise if you plan on using Windows (with Putty and Winscp), please download [this certificate](http://cbwmain.dyndns.info/private/CBWCG.ppk).
 * On the cloud, we're going to use the default username: **ubuntu**

 #### Logging in with ssh (Mac/Linux)
 **Loggin in**

 - Make sure the permissions on your certificate are secure.
 Use chmod on your downloaded certificate:
 ```
 chmod 600 CBWCG.pem